ibexa/documentation-developer/docs/tutorials/platform_beginner/7_customize_login_and_register_forms.md

 ```

-This way you have learned how-to customize the user registration of your website.
+This way you have learned how to customize the user registration of your website.